-Shannon is the founder of Café Noir Design, a boutique Montreal web design company specializing in multilingual web development.
+Shannon Smith is the founder of Café Noir Design, a boutique Montreal web design company specializing in multilingual web development.
 She builds beautiful, functional websites that her clients can update themselves and that are easy for search engines to find.
-She support things like making the web accessible for everyone, using open source software, helping organizations find greener more sustainable ways to operate through online technology and helping non-profits with online community organizing.
-Also foodie and mother of four.
+She supports things like making the web accessible for everyone, using open source software, helping organizations find greener more sustainable ways to operate through online technology and helping non-profits with online community organizing.
+Also sewist and mother of four.

 What is your favorite improvement to WordPress this past year?

 It’s been around for a bit more than a year, but my favourite improvement has to be WordPress in Canadian English.
 Finally!
 Language support generally, has improved a lot with in the past year, and I really like the option to choose the language directly from the admin as well.
 It just makes using WordPress so much easier.

 Why did you decide to speak at WordCamp Montreal?

 WordCamp Montreal is always a lot of fun.
 There are so many people doing new and interesting things with WordPress.
 It’s one of the reasons I love supporting open source software.
 And WordCamp is a great place to hear all about some really creative projects.
 Every year I learn something new and it’s great to be able to contribute to the community.

 What is your talk going to be about?

 My talk will be “How much does a website cost?”.
 You can pay 0$ or 100,00$ for a website, but people have a lot of questions about why that is.
 Why is the price range so large?
 How do you know if you’re getting your money’s worth?
 I hope I’ll be able to answer some of those questions.
 We’ll look at options for several different budgets and what happens with each one.